liunian321/Local_LLM_Cache/README.md

    cargo run --release
    ```

-5. The service defaults to starting at `http://127.0.0.1:3000`, which can be changed by modifying the configuration file.
+5. The service defaults to starting at `http://127.0.0.1:4321`, which can be changed by modifying the configuration file.

 ### API Endpoints

 - **Chat Request**:
-  - Path: `/v1/chat/completions`
+  - Path: `/v1/chat/completions` or `/chat/completions`
   - Method: `POST`
   - Request Body:
     ```json